swapnilahire09/nimap-machine-test-java/README.md

-# 📘 Nimap Machine Test – Bookstore API
+# 📘 Nimap Machine Test

 This project is developed as part of the **Nimap Infotech Machine Test** using **Java, Spring Boot, JPA, and Hibernate**.
 It provides RESTful APIs for performing CRUD operations on **Categories** and **Products**, including the use of **Postman** for testing.